 The LLM and PhD programs in Law at Queen's are limited to a small number of highly qualified students.
 Admissions decisions are made by the Faculty of Law and the School of Graduate Studies.

-- November 15 - LLM Global Law Program applications
+- November 15 - LLM International Law Program applications

 International applicants are advised to apply well in advance because immigration procedures may be lengthy.
 Visit the Queen’s University International Centre (QUIC) to see how Queen’s helps international students.